Menu

 I understand that this course will be delivered mainly via Zoom and confirm that I am able to access this on the device I will use to attend the course.
 I understand that participants are recommended to download the Zoom app rather than accessing the course via a browser in order to optimise the online learning experience.

 I agree that Natspec can hold and process the data I have supplied.
-Information on this interest form is confidential and will be held on Natspec’s database in accordance with the Data Protection Act 1998.
+Information on this registration form is confidential and will be held on Natspec’s database in accordance with the Data Protection Act 1998.
 It will be used for Natspec purposes only.

 share this page: